 What’s the point?

-As writers we collect a lot of rejection slips–and if we’re like Stephen King, we keep them.
-Even established authors get rejected, but they become published because they keep trying and because they work toward a polished product worthy of publication.
+As writers, we collect a lot of rejection slips–and if we’re like Stephen King, we keep them.
+Even established authors get rejected, but they become published because they keep trying and work toward a polished product worthy of publication.

 Walt knew he was on to something with Oswald– he wanted an animated animal character who was expressive and laugh-out-loud funny.
 Oswald was all of those things, but Mickey was even more so.
 Over time and with experience, Walt improved his creation.
 He persevered and it paid off.